mitre-public/boogie/boogie-arinc/README.md

 #### Rules of thumb

 Ideally most record/field specifications should automatically reject data that aren't to spec.
 Most of the publicly available 424 data out there *isn't* exactly to spec and so it's important parsers converting the raw records -> semi-structured data are robust to potentially bad/non-standard input.
+Note that we are fairly permissive about what is optional, but some items that the primary use case for is to navigate-to .... we require coordiantes in parsing.
+So runways without coordiantes get dropped in parsing.